psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 Also appeared in *Derby Mercury*, [Thursday 26 (incorrectly shown by BNO as 19) June 1783](https://britishnewspaperarchive.co.uk/viewer/bl/0000189/17830619/009/0002); *Aberdeen Press and Journal*, [Monday 30 June 1783](https://britishnewspaperarchive.co.uk/viewer/bl/0000572/17830630/008/0003).

 To the disgrace of the police of this country, the head of the unfortunate Tyrie, who was executed at Portsmouth last summer, as a spy, and whose body was dissected by the barbarous and inhuman multitude that surrounded him, is made a shew of to this very hour, by the keeper of Gosport Bridewell.
-The number of unthinking people that have paid one shilling for seeing it, is truly astonishing; but the dreadful accident that has happened in consequence of its being made a public will, it is hoped, be the means of its being immediately ordered to be buried, to prevent such dismal catastrophes in future.—A sailor, lately arrived from the West-Indies, hearing such a sight was to be seen, went to satisfy his curiosity, taking his girl with him without letting ber know where he was going, On their arrival at Bridewell, he called for some wine, at the same time whispering the gaoler, to bring the head, which being suddenly and unexpectedly placed upon the table before the girl, had such an effect upon the poor young creature, that she fainted away.
+The number of unthinking people that have paid one shilling for seeing it, is truly astonishing; but the dreadful accident that has happened in consequence of its being made a public will, it is hoped, be the means of its being immediately ordered to be buried, to prevent such dismal catastrophes in future.—A sailor, lately arrived from the West-Indies, hearing such a sight was to be seen, went to satisfy his curiosity, taking his girl with him without letting her know where he was going, On their arrival at Bridewell, he called for some wine, at the same time whispering the gaoler, to bring the head, which being suddenly and unexpectedly placed upon the table before the girl, had such an effect upon the poor young creature, that she fainted away.
 With great difficulty she was conveyed home, and put to bed, from whence she never rose.
 The sailor, knowing himself to be the author of this melancholy event, has more than once endeavoured to make away with himself.
 It is to be hoped that the Judges at the ensuing assizes will make it their business to enquire into this shameful traffic.

 ```